goldschmidtj/slate/source/index.html.md

 > Make sure to replace `ringringring` with your API key.

 Vandelay uses API keys to allow access to the API.
+Your API keys carry many privileges, so be sure to keep them secure!
+Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 You can register a new Vandelay API key at our [developer portal](https://api.vandelay.com/developers).

+All API requests must be made over HTTPS.
+Calls made over plain HTTP will fail.
+API requests without authentication will also fail.

 Vandelay expects for the API key to be included in all API requests to the server in a header that looks like the following: